Vyral/kevin-clancy-recruiting/_posts/2019-01-02-how-to-set-goals-that-will-take-your-career-to-the-next-level-in-2019.md

 **When setting your goals, you want to have a BHAG, or a “big, hairy, audacious goal.”** For example, what’s the highest number of homes you think you can sell?
 75?
 Double it and shoot for 150.&nbsp;

 When I got my start in real estate, I was selling homes out of my bedroom.
-I had no systems, processes, or CRMS to speak of.
+I had no systems, processes, or CRMs to speak of.
 My leads were sticky notes stuck to my laptop.
 Things have changed a lot since then, but that’s because I had the will to succeed.
 When I was in that bedroom, I set a goal to sell 100 homes in one year.
 At the time, I thought that was impossible, but I ended up selling 105 homes.&nbsp;

 {% include pullquote.html %}

 When you set a crazy-high goal, you start thinking of the systems and processes you need to achieve that goal.
 This effect relates to an all-important principle about goals: **It’s not achieving the goal that’s important—it’s about who you become while achieving that goal.&nbsp;**

 As you may know, I completed my very first marathon not too long ago, and you know what?
 It didn’t matter to me whether I finished that marathon or not.
-Obviously I wanted to finish it, but it’s who I became during the three months of training leading up to that marathon that was really important.
+Obviously, I wanted to finish it, but it’s who I became during the three months of training leading up to that marathon that was really important.
 I lost 30 pounds, my resting heart rate dropped, and I just became a better person overall.&nbsp;

 The same principle applies to real estate.
 You need to set a goal that’s so high that you might assume you can’t possibly do it.
 Just by setting it, you’ll still achieve more.&nbsp;